Fines and Charges

-If a borrower accumulates excessive unpaid fines, fails to renew books, fails to return books needed by others or fails to pay for lost or damaged books, the Libraries will restrict their library privileges.
+The Libraries will restrict the library privileges of any borrower who accumulates excessive unpaid fines, fails to renew books, fails to return books needed by others or fails to pay for lost or damaged books.
 If the borrower is or has been a UGA student, their record will be flagged in the UGA Registrar's system.
 When Library privileges are restricted, the borrower cannot charge materials, hold a carrel or request interlibrary loans.
 When records are flagged in the Registrar's system, the borrower will not be able to register for classes, purchase athletic tickets, graduate from the University or receive official copies of their University transcripts.
 Both restrictions and flags will be removed when the obligations to the Libraries are cleared.
 Some processing time may be required to remove either type of block.

-It is highly recommended that borrowers leaving the University check their borrowing records to ensure that no materials are checked out to them and that they have met all Library obligations.
+It is highly recommended that borrowers leaving the University check their library account to ensure that no materials are checked out to them and that they have met all Library obligations.

-If the borrower believes they may have returned the book, they should contact the Access Services Department who will initiate a search for the book within the library.
+If the borrower believes they may have returned the book, they should contact the Access Services Department where a search for the book within the library will be initiated.
 If the book is found and shows signs of having been through any steps of the discharging process, the book will be removed from the borrower's record and fines will not be charged.
 Until the book is in hand, however, it cannot be removed from the borrower's record.

 Patrons who wish to provide replacement copies to the library must be willing to accept the risk of the book being rejected by the bibliographer.
 The replacement copy must be an exact copy of the lost book.
 Please observe these requirements when seeking a replacement copy:

 - Item must be the same edition

 - Item must have the same ISBN number